kemo12/clint-front-end/README.md

-# its a front end design for a clint company whitch work in medicnce faild
+# its a front end design for a clint company whitch work in medicnce feild